Rysias/cds-assignments/vision-assignments/vision-a1/README.md

 ![alt text](output/image_0003_closest3.png)

 At first glance the script is successful: all the images depict yellow flowers.
 At a closer look one notices small disrepencies.
 For instances the closest flower (top right corner) is a different species, while the third closest (bottom right) is the same.
-From our expert-ish botanist (or at least evolutionarily trained) perspective, the two should been reversed.
+From our expert-ish botanist (or at least evolutionarily trained) perspective, the two should have been reversed.

 Looking at it from a histogram-comparison perspective, the rankings make sense.
 The saturation and ligthing are quite similar on the top image compared to the same-species one that is much .
 This highlights a fundamental flaw with the technique: it has no conception of semantics.
 What we mean by "similar" is a relatively abstract thing such as structure of the petals or other more qualified botany-jargon.